ZincW/CDA_Lab_Group6/Lab1-Fraud Detection/Readme.md

 1. Running `preprocess_visulization` to preprocess the raw data(`data_for_student_case.csv`) and get the `preprocessed_visdata.csv`.
 2. Running `visualization` to see the plots.

-For the following tasks, please first execute the data preprocessing code:
+For the following tasks, please use corresponding .csv file to execute, the preprocessing codes are mentioned in the end.

 ### SMOTE
 1. Running `SMOTE` to see the performance of *Random Forest*, *Logistic Regression* and *Naive Bayes* of SMOTEd and UNSOMTEd data.